-In healthy horse’s desmin is found at very specific areas in the muscle fibers and its role is to create an orderly alignment of contractile proteins called sarcomere within the muscle fibres.
-In muscle biopsies from horses suffering from MFM the alignment of the protein filaments in the muscle fibers breaks down and desmin accumulates in abnormal clumps around these breaks.
-Muscle glycogen also accumulates in the gaps between the muscle fibers which explains why previously some horses with MFM have been diagnosed with type 2 PSSM.
+In healthy horse’s desmin is found at very specific areas in the muscle fibres and its role is to create an orderly alignment of contractile proteins called sarcomere within the muscle fibres.
+In muscle biopsies from horses suffering from MFM the alignment of the protein filaments in the muscle fibres breaks down and desmin accumulates in abnormal clumps around these breaks.
+Muscle glycogen also accumulates in the gaps between the muscle fibres which explains why previously some horses with MFM have been diagnosed with type 2 PSSM.
 Now that we are able to stain muscle biopsies specifically for desmin we can distinguish horses with MFM, which is distinct from other forms of tying up including PSSM type 2.

 Are PSSM Type 2 & MFM the same?